berops/claudie/docs/input-manifest/gcp.md

 If your GCP provider will be used for DNS, you need to manually set up dns zone, since Claudie does not support their dynamic creation.
 To learn how to do it, please follow instructions [here](https://cloud.google.com/dns/docs/zones).

-## Policies required by Claudie:
+## IAM policies required by Claudie:
-- for infrastructure
+- for infrastructure creation
   - `roles/roles/compute.admin`

 - for DNS